ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

   - `Completable` - `CompletableSource` - `CompletableObserver`
   - `Maybe` - `MaybeSource` - `MaybeObserver`

 RxJava 2.x locks down `Flowable.subscribe` (and the same methods in the other types) in order to provide runtime hooks into the various flows, therefore, implementors are given the `subscribeActual()` to be overridden.
 When it is invoked, all relevant hooks and wrappers have been applied.
-Implementors should avoid throwing unchecked exceptions as the library generally can't deliver it to the respective `Subscriber` due to lifecycle restrictions of the Reactive-Streams specification and sends it to the global error consumer via `RxJavaPlugins.onError`.
+Implementors should avoid throwing unchecked exceptions as the library generally can't deliver it to the respective `Subscriber` due to lifecycle restrictions of the Reactive Streams specification and sends it to the global error consumer via `RxJavaPlugins.onError`.

 Unlike in 1.x, In the example above, the incoming `Subscriber` is simply used directly for subscribing again (but still at most once) without any kind of wrapping.
 In 1.x, one needs to call `Subscribers.wrap` to avoid double calls to `onStart` and cause unexpected double initialization or double-requesting.